JustinShenk/deap/examples/ga/README.md

 # Benchmarking Intel's Math Kernel Library-based Numpy psuedo-random number generator in evolutionary algorithms

 DEAP is an evolutionary algorithm library.
 The master branch uses base Python pseudo-random number generator.
-A Numpy variant was introduced into the branch `numpy-random` which guarantees consistent seeding.
+A Numpy variant was introduced into the branch `numpy-random` which guarantees consistent seeding (see [issue #138](https://github.com/DEAP/deap/issues/138) for more information).

-This `numpy-random-mkl` branch patches the numpy.random.uniform and other methods with the `mkl_random` methods, designed for Intel hardware, and improving speed up to 25% in the knapsack problem.
+This `numpy-random-mkl` branch patches the `numpy.random.uniform` and other methods with the `mkl_random` methods, designed for Intel hardware, and improving speed up to 25% in the knapsack problem, for example.

+## How it works

+When `deap.algorithms` is loaded, if `MKL_RANDOM` is in the user's environment, numpy and base Python random methods are patched with the MKL methods.

 ## Benchmarking setup

-Create two Python environments:
+Create two Python2 environments:

-MKL-based random:
+Intel MKL numpy and other dependencies:

 ```bash
 conda create -n deap-mkl python=2 -c intel mkl_random
 pip install git+https://github.com/JustinShenk/deap.git@numpy-random-mkl
 ```

-Numpy random:
+Numpy-only setup:

 ```bash
 conda create -n deap-numpy python=2
 pip install git+https://github.com/JustinShenk/deap.git@numpy-random-mkl
 ```

-Optional third environment can test the base (non-Numpy) random module:
+Optional third environment can test the base Python random module:

 ```bash
 conda create -n deap-base python=2